Arvindhh931/Django-mysql-docker/README.md

 # Django-mysql-docker

-connection between Django application and MySQL docker container
+CRUD operation using Django Framework with MySQL Database